UltiHash/core/doc/SDK/C/4-Objects.md

-# C API - Objects
+# C SDK - Objects

 Opaque structure that represents the concept of an "object".
 An object is a structure that holds a key, value, and labels.